AgoraIO-Usecase/Chatroom/README.md

    <string name="rtm_token" translatable="false"><#Temp Rtm Access Token#></string>
    ```

-2. Unpack the SDK and do the following:
+2. Unpack the SDKs and do the following:

    - Copy the `libs` folder to the `Android/app` folder.